trovu/trovu/blog/_posts/how-i-use-trovu/index.md

 {% trovuCall "ytd berlin" %}

-does the same, but sorts them by date (newest first).
+does the same but sorts them by date (newest first).

-There are also a few torrent search engines, my preferred one is BTDigg:
+There are also a few torrent search engines; my preferred one is BTDigg:

 {% trovuCall "btg berlin" %}

 ## Shopping

-I search books and other products on Amazon:
+I search for books and other products on Amazon:

 {% trovuCall "a smartphone" %}